 About IGPS Logistics

 iGPS Logistics is North America’s only pooler of 48×40 plastic pallets. iGPS pallets will generate measurable savings in transport, reduced product damage, and other operational efficiencies.
-The world’s only multi-use pallet to receive NSF Food Equipment Certification, iGPS’ platform is a major advance in supply chain hygiene—a platform that can easily be cleaned.
+All Gen 1 pallets received the NSF Certification for pallets manufactured between March 2010 and January 2013, iGPS’ platform is a major advance in supply chain hygiene—a platform that can easily be cleaned.
 It will not absorb fluids that can lead to contamination and never requires treatment with toxic pesticides or fungicides.
 Measuring a true 48” x 40”, iGPS’ platform enables larger load patterns and is ideally suited for automated environments.
 And it puts an end to broken boards and protruding nails that can damage equipment, endanger workers, jam production lines and litter workplaces.
 An independent life cycle analysis has documented that iGPS’ solution is better for the environment than both one-way and multiuse wood pallets.
 For more information please contact us at 1-800-884-0225 or visit www.igps.net.